Rental Car Discounts

 Join the “frequent renter” program of any rental car company you are going to use, even if you think you’ll never rent from them again.
 It can save you hours in line.
 In fact, with some programs being a member allows you to bypass the counter completely!
 Joining these programs involves giving the company your drivers license and credit card information in advance.
 It can usually be accomplished online in a few minutes, though you should allow a week or two to get your membership card in the mail.
 When you join, you can also specify whether you want the CDW/LDW insurance, which can save a lot of hassles at the counter.

 Stay over a Saturday night if at all possible.
 Like the airlines, most car rental companies offer the lowest rates (and almost all of their coupon specials) only to those who stay over a Saturday night.
-I learned this the hard way when doing a rental from a Sunday night through a Friday afternoon — none of the coupons seem to apply.
+We learned this the hard way when doing a rental from a Sunday night through a Friday afternoon — none of the coupons seem to apply.

 Rent for 5 days or more (if it fits your travel plans).
 Usually weekly rentals require a 5-day minimum.
 Weekly rates are almost always cheaper than daily rates, and coupon specials often apply only to weekly rentals.
 Note that you cannot turn in the car early and still get the original rate.